 The Roger De Haan Charitable Trust primarily supports charitable causes and projects in east Kent, and in particular the District around Folkestone, Hythe and Romney Marsh.
 By focusing on a defined geographical area, and on projects that fit within well-defined criteria, the Trust aims to make a substantial impact on the community where it is based.

 Please click on the button on the right (“Apply Online”) to begin your application, or write for an application form to The Roger De Haan Charitable Trust, Strand House, Pilgrims Way, Monks Horton, Ashford, Kent TN25 6DR.
-The online application needs to be completed in one submission and cannot be saved, so you may wish to download the form if you need to return to add further information at a later stage.
+The online application can be saved if you need to continue at a later stage.

 Applications that are unlikely to receive Trustees’ support include: